diogomatoschaves/stratestic/README.md

 mov_avg = MovingAverageCrossover(50, 200)

-vect = VectorizedBacktester(mov_avg, symbol, amount=1000, trading_costs=trading_costs) # Initializes the IterativeBacktester class with the strategy.
+vect = VectorizedBacktester(  # Initializes the VectorizedBacktester class with the strategy.
+    mov_avg,
+    symbol,
+    amount=1000,
+    trading_costs=trading_costs
+)
 vect.load_data()  # Load the default sample data.
 You can pass your own DataFrame to 'load_data' vect.run()  # Runs the backtest and shows the results
 ```

 This will output the results in textual and graphical form.